MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ![P_online = 1 – (Fc3 / NcF)](media/delimit-volume-allocation/probability-volume-online.png)

-The following tables evaluate the probability that a volume stays online and accessible (or equivalently, the expected fraction of overall storage that stays online and accessible) for some common cluster sizes and up to 5 failures. **Note that in every case, delimited allocation increases fault tolerance compared to regular allocation.**
+The following tables evaluate the probability that a volume stays online and accessible (or equivalently, the expected fraction of overall storage that stays online and accessible) for some common cluster sizes and up to 5 failures. **Note that delimited allocation increases fault tolerance compared to regular allocation in every case.**

 ### With 6 servers